kingjml/pySnowRadar/README.md

-# pyWavelet (name TBC)
+# pySnowRadar

-This is a package that Josh wants to be made legit.
+A python package to process data from CRESIS SnowRadar systems.